chamisshe/CLoAn/annotation_guide.md

 # Annotation Guide
 Hi!
 Thanks for doing annotation works for this project.

-Manual annotation is often tedious, but I'm trying to make it **as smooth as possible** for You, the Annotator.
-This is why I wrote a custom Command-Line Interface (CLI) for this particular type of annotation.
-This means it works entirely within your console (CMD/PowerShell on Windows, Terminal on MacOS).
+Manual annotation is often tedious, but I'm trying to make it **as easy as possible** for You, the Annotator &mdash; hence this custom Command-Line Interface (CLI) for this very particular type of annotation.
+It  works entirely within your console (CMD/PowerShell on Windows, Terminal on MacOS).

 The goal of the project is a contrastive dataset of loanwords/native words, thus the tool is named _**CLoAn**_, short for _**C**ontrastive **Lo**anword **An**notator_.